fuji-fabric/fuji/CHECKLIST.md

   - In `online-mode` server.
   - Test `/back` command.
   - Test `/say hello world` command.
 (The SayCommand uses SignedArgument.)
+- To test `/fuji inspect configurations`, use the config files from `command_menu` module.

 ## Publish a new version